linted/HardwareCheckout/README.md

 sudo add-apt-repository ppa:certbot/certbot
 sudo apt-get update

-sudo apt-get install certbot python-certbot-apache
+sudo apt-get install certbot
 ```

 run `./certbot-install.sh`

-This will install the certbot, once installed (if you are running apache):
+This will install the certbot, once installed (if you are running apache as a proxy):

 `sudo certbot --apache`

+If running stand-alone:
+`sudo certbot certonly --standalone --preferred-challenges http -d example.com -d www.example.com`

+the certificates and key should be saved to `/etc/letsencrypt/live/example.com/fullchain.pem` and `/etc/letsencrypt/live/example.com/privkey.pem` respectively.

 Once installed configure the installation with the SSL key and cert by editing `/opt/HardwareCheckout/HardwareCheckout/config.py`

-Do not forget to switch users - `su chvapp`
+Do not forget to switch users for editing - `su chvapp`

 ```
 ...